manaakiwhenua/agent_template/README.md

 ### Computed patch quantities
 #### Emissions
 The CO₂-equivalent carbon emissions from this patch of the previous year (t/ha).
-Taken directly from the land use parameter `CO2eq`.
+Taken directly from the land use category's `emissions` parameter.

 #### Value
 The economic value of outputs from this patch in the previous year (NZD).